 Signs your computer may be infected with malware:

 Your computer may slow significantly.

 The icons on your desktop may change to generic ones.

 You may see a message informing you that your computer has been locked and provide instructions to pay ransom.
-If this happens, IMMEDIATELY unplug your computer’s network cable and/or turn off WiFi and call the ITS Help Desk.
+If this happens, IMMEDIATELY unplug your computer’s network cable and/or turn off WiFi and call the ITS Service Desk.